KAN201197/Robot-Vision-AI/README.md

       A Matlab code showing the comparison of prediction result of CNN and SVM algorithm

-3. Data Set

-   A folder showing the data set of each character which will be used by machine learning algorithm to trained the network model

-5. Segmentation Result
+2. Segmentation Result

    A folder showing the segmentation result after applying segmentation technique

-7. charact2
+3. charact2

    The original image showing the label of characters on a microchip